CaptMD-11/blog/_posts/2021-08-20-livery_install_instructions.md

 A quick reference for how to install liveries in X-Plane...

-1. Download the livery
+1. Click the "Code" button in GitHub
+2. Click "Download ZIP"
-2. Unzip the file
+3. Unzip the file
-3. Move/copy the unzipped file to X-Plane/Aircraft/Laminar Research/McDonnell Douglas MD-11/liveries/
+4. Move or copy the unzipped file to X-Plane/Aircraft/Laminar Research/McDonnell Douglas MD-11/liveries/
-4. Done!
+5. Done!

 Important Information: